kkwong44/brainpower/README.md

 * All the development works are carried out in Gitpod
 * Create a repository in Github through Gitpod
-* Start the project from a boilerplate written by Code Institue.
+* Start the project from a boilerplate written by Code Institute.
 The full template can be copied from [here](https://github.com/Code-Institute-Org/gitpod-full-template)

     **Repeat the following until project completion**